WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/FEDERAL-USE-AND-DISTRIBUTION-ONLY/README.md

 <MOV DISTRIBUTION>
 BY AND BETWEEN THE WILSON ELSER LAW FIRM, AND ITS REPRESENTATIVES.
-<br><br> PARITICPATED AND ALSO NOTARIZED SEVERAL AFFIDAVITS THROUGHOUT THE PROCEEDINGS OF NYSCEF 153974/2020<br>
+<br><br> PARTICPATED AND ALSO NOTARIZED SEVERAL AFFIDAVITS THROUGHOUT THE PROCEEDINGS OF NYSCEF 153974/2020<br>
 <br><br>

 Counselor: Ashley Humphries | ASHLEY.HUMPHRIES@WILSONELSER.COM | 9084337463